 Browns Valley is a tiny city located in the state of Minnesota.
-With a population of 535 people and just one neighborhood, Browns Valley is the 443rd largest community in Minnesota.
-Much of the housing stock in Browns Valley was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 511 people and just one neighborhood, Browns Valley is the 443rd largest community in Minnesota.
+Browns Valley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 A relatively large number of people in Browns Valley telecommute to their jobs.
 Overall, about 19.37% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.